DBMS NotesPYQs

 WHERE NOT EXISTS (SELECT 1 FROM Enrollment e WHERE e.sid = s.sid);

-SELECT name, (SELECT COUNT(*) FROM Enrollment e WHERE e.sid = s.sid) AS course_count
+(SELECT COUNT(*) FROM Enrollment e WHERE e.sid = s.sid) AS num_courses

 FROM Student s;